| Residences | Civilian Occupation |

 Service in North Africa & Combat in Italy

 The 191st Tank Battalion arrived in Casablanca, Morocco, on March 9, 1943.
-Two days later, Sergeant Kirk wrote his mother that he had arrived in North Africa.
+Two days later, Sergeant Kirk wrote to his mother that he had arrived in North Africa.
 Unable to discuss much about the war due to censorship, his letters home mainly discussed family and the flower business.
 On April 25, 1943, he wrote his mother: “Today is Easter and I imagine you are very tired after the rush[,] you said that the tulips were early so it must have been hard getting enough plants and flowers to go around”.

 Extant correspondence indicates that Sergeant Kirk frequently sent some of his pay to his mother.
 Although he frequently expressed his longing for home, the only thing he asked her to send from home were cigars, something hard to come by in the war zone.